 - Information about the role of the prospective adopter in the stage one process;

 - Any applicable timescales;

 - Information about the process for making representations (including a complaint); and

 - Any other information that the agency considers relevant.

 Whilst the importance of openness must be stressed to the prospective adopter, it should not be assumed that a failure to disclose information automatically implies that the prospective adopter is unsuitable.
 It will be necessary to discuss the matter and the reasons for non-disclosure.

 Prospective adopters should be encouraged to use any other materials that offer them the opportunity to explore and reach an informed view about aspects of parenting and their parenting capacity and help them to identify their own training needs.
 A visit, meeting or pre-planned telephone call with the prospective adopter (whatever works best for them and best meets their preferences) should be undertaken to ensure that they have the opportunity to ask for more information or training based on their particular needs.

-Stage One ends with the Pre-Assessment Decision.
+Stage One ends with a review between the social worker and manager and the Pre-Assessment Decision.